Mental health support project launched at Powys school

 "There are so many pressures on young people today, it is vitally important that the support for them when they are feeling stressed or anxious is there," said Cllr.
 Harris.
 She added that it was equally important that teaching staff were supported through this initiative.

 Dedicated Children and Mental Health Service (CAMHS) practitioners will be recruited to work with pilot schools in three areas across Wales.
 The practitioners will provide teachers with on-site help and advice, ensuring pupils experiencing difficulties such as:

 - low mood, and

 - compulsive self-harm or conduct disorders receive early help in schools from suitably trained staff, preventing more serious problems occurring later in life.

 Jackie Parker is head teacher at Crickhowell High School.
 She commented: "The importance of Key Services all working together to build the emotional resilience and look after the mental health of our young people now and in the future cannot be underestimated.
 This is an exciting pilot and we are delighted to be a part of it."

 The model will:

-• Ensure that when issues are identified that are outside teachers' competence and skills, that specialist liaison, consultancy and advice is available to enable the young person to be directed to more appropriate services such as CAMHS or Local Primary Mental Health Support Services, and to support the teacher and school in providing for the young person's educational needs
+- Ensure that when issues are identified, outside teachers' competence and skills, that specialist liaison, consultancy and advice is available.
+These experts can help the young person be directed to more appropriate services such as CAMHS or Local Primary Mental Health Support Services.
+The model will also support the teacher and school in providing for the young person's educational needs

 Initially operating as a pilot programme, the initiative will commence by the end of 2017 and cover two full academic years, concluding in the summer of 2020.
 The results will be evaluated, and take into account a broad range of measures from the perspective of both teachers and pupils.